Hari-hara7/poke-explorer/README.md

 # Pokémon Explorer

-A React application that allows users to explore and search Pokémon, view their details, add them to favorites, and compare their stats.
+A React application that allows users to explore and search Pokémon, view their details, add them to favorites, and compare their stats.ssssg

 ## Features
 - Search for Pokémon by name